-Schistosomiasis is a tropical disease caused by a parasitic infection with worms.
+Schistosomiasis is a tropical disease caused by an infection with parasitic worms.
+In the past it was more commonly known as Bilharzia.
 Many people do not develop symptoms of acute schistosomiasis, or their symptoms may be mild and go unrecognised.
-Diagnosis is usually made by testing your urine or poo (faeces) or through a blood test.
+Diagnosis is usually made by testing the urine or poo (faeces) or through a blood test.
 Treatment is with a medicine called praziquantel.
-Many have complete recovery after treatment.
+Many people recover completely following treatment.

 What are the symptoms of schistosomiasis?

 Schistosomiasis can be 'acute' or 'chronic'.
-Also, within days of becoming infected, some people can develop a rash or itchy skin.
+Within days of becoming infected, some people can develop a rash or itchy skin.
 This is known as 'swimmer's itch'.

 This is also known as Katayama fever.
 Acute means 'sudden onset' or 'short duration'.
 Symptoms first develop some weeks after you have been in contact with the infested water.
 Symptoms can include: